INeddHelp/PyLockAES/README.md

 encryption.decrypt_file("encrypted_file.bin", "decrypted_file.txt")
 ```

+Please note that PyLockAES uses a random nonce for each encryption operation to ensure that the same plaintext doesn't encrypt to the same ciphertext.

 # Contributing

 Contributions are welcome!
 If you have a bug fix, enhancement, or new feature to contribute, please open a pull request.